c4snipes/stackoverflow-minigame/Development_Notebook (1).md

         – Harrison & Cole
     Built the Python webhook service + SQLite schema, then added the GitHub dispatcher bridge.
         – Cole S.
-    Wrote a tiny CLI (`forward_payload.py`) to replay payloads into the remote service for testing.
+    Wrote a tiny CLI (`forward_payload.py`) to replay payloads into the remote service for testing. which was later scraped.
         – Harrison S.